sabrinajad/Fully-DevOps-Cycle-GCP-ITI-Graduations-Project/README.md

 # `Deploy backend application on kubernetes cluster using CI/CD jenkins pipeline  triggered by GitHub_hook using the following steps and high-level diagram :`
 .
 Implement secure Kubernetes cluster
 .
 Deploy and configure Jenkins on Kubernetes.
 .
-Deploy backend application on Kubernetes using Jenkins pipeline.
+Deploy backend application on Kubernetes using Jenkins pipeline .
 ____________________________________________________________________________________________________________
 ## - `1- Create GKE using terraform.`
 ### Building infrastructure IaC on GCP using Terraform to Build The Following :